jaredboice/uptown-dropdown/README.md

     anime: PropTypes.oneOfType([PropTypes.string, PropTypes.bool]), // (true || '__uptown-anime') || (false || '__uptown-no-anime') || 'any-custom-css-class' (css class will be dynamically applied)
     orientation: PropTypes.string, // 'vertical' || 'vertical-reverse' || 'horizontal' || 'horizontal-reverse'
     calculateDimension: PropTypes.bool, // when true (and when anime has a truthy/custom value), uptown-dropdown will calculate and apply the body max-height/max-width (vertical/horizontal) when expanded and apply 0 on collapse
-    maintainOpacityOnAnime: PropTypes.bool, // when true, opacity will not fade on collapse - false by default for scenarios such as applied borders still visible on collapse
+    maintainOpacityOnAnime: PropTypes.bool, // when false, opacity will fade on collapse - when true, opacity will not fade on collapse
     prependIcon: PropTypes.bool, // prepends the optionally provided icon before the placeholder (it is appended after the placeholder by default)
     flexBasis: PropTypes.string, // eg. '200px' - quick-starter setting for synchronizing the flex-basis of the container, the header, and the body
     minWidth: PropTypes.string, // eg. '200px' - quick-starter setting for synchronizing the min-width of the container, the header, and the body